If you want the TL;DR answer, it's no. Creative industry employers are savvy to it, and they don't like it. Read on to find out why.

 A good cover letter shows your personality, conveys your passions and demonstrates your writing and communication skills.
 Even the best AI can’t do these things – only you can.

-If you're still tempted to go down the AI route, it's worth noting that some employers are now explicitly asking people not to use AI in their job application.
-Here's what a few employers have said in recent job ads (we've grabbed these from jobs posted in November 2024):
+If you're still tempted to go down the AI route, it's worth knowing that we're seeing an increasing number of employers explicitly asking people not to use AI in cover letters and application forms.
+See below for examples of what employers have said in recent job ads (we've grabbed these from jobs posted from November 2024 to February 2025).

-*Think of using AI in your application?
-Read this first – we understand the benefits of AI ...
-However, we want to know about the real you, so please ensure your cover letter and application questions are your own thoughts and tell us about you personally
+We understand the benefits of AI ...
+However, we want to know about the real you, so please ensure your cover letter and application questions are your own thoughts and tell us about you personally.

 We scan all applications for use of AI.
 Applications found to have used AI in their answers will be rejected, so please do not use AI in any part of the application process